PropicSignifi/Job.apex/doc/job-apex/src/pages/tutorials/getting_started/step_2.md

 It's recommended that you have a fair amount of knowledge on [R.apex](https://github.com/Click-to-Cloud/R.apex), but it's not required.

-Async.apex uses Func objects from R.apex, and a Func is actually a custom Apex object that mimics the behavior of a function.
+Job.apex uses Func objects from R.apex, and a Func is actually a custom Apex object that mimics the behavior of a function.

 Here is how your implement a custom Func.